Memories of Church Fenton....

 to start-up the engines.
 Most

-single aircraft had been detected on the radar making an unscheduled crossing
+A single aircraft had been detected on the radar making

-Hawker Hunters immediately took off to intercept it.
+The two Hawker Hunters immediately took off to

 Was this the start of World War III?

-unscheduled flight to spend Easter with his girl friend in England.
+made an unscheduled flight to spend Easter with his girl friend

 'Accs': (RAF slang) mobile battery accumulators.